 2. Search Google Scholar.

 If you can't locate the item in @LL Search, try Google Scholar.
-If you search on campus, or if you are using your computer and have added Lesley University Library to your Google Scholar Library Links, look for the IU-Link to the right of the article title.
+If you search on campus, or if you are using your computer and have added Lesley University Library to your Google Scholar Library Links, look for the Lesley Univ to the right of the article title.